Vyral/sandy-eagon-blog/_posts/2019-11-15-changing-families-mean-changing-needs.md

 Our families change.
 Whether we’re getting pets, saying goodbye to pets, welcoming new children into our lives, sending children off into their own lives, or **whatever the change may be, our homes need to change as well.** For example, we have a new member of our family.
 I’m delighted to say we just got a new dog named Harley\!&nbsp;

 When your family is evolving, that’s when you think about whether your home still fits with your family's needs.
 I would love to be a part of that conversation.
-We're here to assist you whether you are selling, buying, or even staying put, because, in each scenario, you’ll need things for your home.
+We're here to assist you whether you are selling, buying, or even staying put because in each scenario you’ll need things for your home.
 For instance, we recently had a pergola built on our deck.
 When we stay, we alter our homes to fit.

 {% include pullquote.html %}